wso2-attic/ballerina-integrator/README.md

 ```
 ## Observability
 Ballerina is observable by default.
 This means that you can easily observe your services and resources using Ballerina.
 However, observability is disabled by default via configuration.
-To enable observability, you should add the following configurations to the `ballerina.conf` file and start the ballerina service.
+To enable observability, you should add the following configurations to the `ballerina.conf` file and start the Ballerina service.
 You can find a sample configuration file in `message_construction_patterns/guide/phone_store_service`.

 ```ballerina